it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/System_Integrity_Requirements.md

 > Full system recovery should be tested well in advance of each election for each type of election system used.
 This allows for verification that quick recovery back to the known good version is functioning properly.

+Applies to: All

+Method: Copy

->Reference: CIS Security Best Practices for Non-Voting Election Technology 1.4.6
+> Reference: CIS Security Best Practices for Non-Voting Election Technology 1.4.6

 ### Establish DDoS Mitigation Services With a Third-Party DDoS Mitigation Provider